aiforged/docs/docs/services/utilities/move-documents.md

 The **AIForged Move Documents utility** is designed to move documents from one service to another within your agent’s workflow—ensuring that only one copy of a document exists in the system at any given time.
 This is ideal for processes where you want to prevent duplication and maintain a clean, single-instance flow between services.

-{% hint style="info" %}
+!!! info
     Unlike the Copy Documents utility, Move Documents removes the document from the source service after moving it to the destination, streamlining your workflow and reducing clutter.
-{% endhint %}

 ***